Pilates beginner: ring exercise

 Controlled torso twists

-To improve core flexibility, stand up straight with your feet apart.
-Slowly turn your torso to one side, opposite arms outstretched.
-Return to the centre and then change sides.
+To improve torso flexibility, stand up straight with your feet apart.
+Slowly twist your torso to one side, extending the opposite arm.
+Return to the centre, then switch sides.

 Exercises with accessories